 Plymouth is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,832 people and three constituent neighborhoods, Plymouth is the 235th largest community in Pennsylvania.
 Plymouth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Plymouth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Plymouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Plymouth is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Plymouth who work in office and administrative support (15.64%), food service (9.41%), and maintenance occupations (9.37%).
+There are especially a lot of people living in Plymouth who work in office and administrative support (15.56%), food service (9.21%), and maintenance occupations (8.81%).

-The per capita income in Plymouth in 2010 was $20,040, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $80,160 for a family of four.
+The per capita income in Plymouth in 2010 was $21,089, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $84,356 for a family of four.
+However, Plymouth contains both very wealthy and poor people as well.

 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plymouth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Plymouth include Irish, German, Welsh, and Italian.

 The most common language spoken in Plymouth is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Gujarathi and Spanish.